spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ## Push Provider Images
 Push the provider images to the image registry mentioned in the **.arg** file so that you can reference the provider image in your cluster profile later.

 This example will use the provider image compatible with K3s v1.25 in the cluster profile.
 Therefore, use the following command to push the provider image compatible with K3s v1.25 to the image registry.
-If you want to use the provider image compatible with K3s v1.24 instead, push that version to the image registry.
+If you want to use the other provider image compatible with K3s v1.24 instead, push that version to the image registry.
 The current example and default behavior use the [ttl.sh](https://ttl.sh/) image registry.
 This image registry is free to use and does not require a sign-up.
 Images pushed to ttl.sh are ephemeral and will expire after the 24 hrs time limit.
 <br />

 ```bash